 Security Assurance, Audit and Compliancy

 Since its inception, Monetra® has provided built-in, 'out-of-the-box' security features including full-strength cryptography for sensitive data encryption, secure communications support, and an internal IP filtering/firewall facility.
-It is the intention of Main Street Softworks, Inc. to maintain extremely high standards for the security and integrity of all our software offerings.
+It is the intention of Monetra Technologies, LLC to maintain extremely high standards for the security and integrity of all our software offerings.

 Data Replacement ("Tokenization")